News from Cornell's Viticulture and Enology Program

 - What North Country Wineries are Doing Right

 North Country Public Radio reporter David Sommerstein interviews Cornell enology professor Anna Katharine Mansfield and producers about unique North Country Wines featured at the Viticulture 2013 Conference, held in Rochester this February.
-Audio link here.
+Also available in audio format.

 - Ithaca Journal: Cornell Reveals Names of Two New Grape Varieties